Oghma-Infinium/Vagabond/Documentation/FAQ.md

 > A: There are several reasons that could gause the list to crash or freeze.
 > - Make sure you're **not** pressing "unlock" button in MO2 after starting Vagabond.
-> - First, just try restarting your PC.
-> - If the crash/freeze is one-off and doesn't repeat then I wouldn't worry about it.
-List this size may have occasional hickup every few hours of gameplay, but if it happens more often than that then there might be an actual issue.
-> - If you crash or freeze, it may produce crash log in `\NetScriptFramework\Crash folder in Overwrite`.
-You can drop it in the support channel in the Waking Dreams Discord.
-> - If the crash/freeze happens during combat, it could be that the game engine randomly gave up due to amount of animations and effects happening simultaneously.
 > - Make sure you have setup [antivirus exceptions properly](https://github.com/Oghma-Infinium/Vagabond/tree/main#antivirus-exceptions).
 Any other antivirus except Windows Defender may still cause issues.
-> - Your save game could be corrupt due to bad saving habbits.
-Make sure you adhere to good saving practices outlined in [gameplay guide](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/GAMEPLAY.md)
 > - Make sure you've setup [40GB pagefile correctly](https://github.com/Oghma-Infinium/Vagabond/tree/main#pagefile-and-crash-prevention).
 > - Make sure you're not using HDD or external SSD to play the list.
 Only internal SSD installs are supported (NVME, SATA).
 > - Make sure you're using supported operating system.
 Only Windows 10 and 11 operating systems are supported.
 Remote computer services are also not supported.
+(Including Steam Link)
+> - Just try **restarting your PC** before any other troubleshooting steps.
+> - If the crash/freeze is one-off and doesn't repeat then I wouldn't worry about it.
+List this size may have occasional hickup every few hours of gameplay, but if it happens more often than that then there might be an actual issue.
+> - If the crash/freeze happens during combat in interiors, it could be that the game engine randomly gave up due to amount of animations and effects happening simultaneously.
+Some have reported that waiting a few in-game hours has alleviated the issue.
+> - If you crash or freeze, it may produce crash log in `\NetScriptFramework\Crash folder in Overwrite`.
+You can drop it in the support channel in the Waking Dreams Discord.
+> - Your save game could be corrupt due to bad saving habbits.
+Make sure you adhere to good saving practices outlined in [gameplay guide](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/GAMEPLAY.md)
 > - Your list install might be corrupted.
 You may want to backup your saves, delete the install while keeping downloads and reinstall the list.
 > - Make sure your GPU drivers are up to date.
 I recommend choosing clean install when updating.
 Nvidia card users must redo [gpu cache step](https://github.com/Oghma-Infinium/Vagabond/tree/main#setting-shader-cache-size-nvidia-graphics-cards-only) if clean installing drivers.
 > - Close background programs such as iCU or Razer Synapse and any overlays such as Discord overlay.